Siân Pattenden is an author, artist, musician and illustrator.

 Siân has written six children’s books.
 The first, The Awful Tale of Agatha Bilke, was published by Short Books in 2006, Children’s Book of the Week in the Sunday Times and short-listed for lots of book awards.
 The latest series, The Peppers and the International Magic Guys (HarperCollins), was selected for inclusion in the Richard and Judy Book Club 2013 and was short-listed for the Surrey Libraries Children’s Book award 2014.

-Having made music in the past, Siân is now back with her band the Sha Sha Shanimals, who have a 7″ single out 2 September 2025 on Agent Anonyme records.
+Having made music in the past, Siân is now back with her band the Sha Sha Shanimals, whose debut 7″ single was out late 2025 on Agent Anonyme records.
+Here’s the BANDCAMP.

 FACTS: